 Our profession's highest calling is to do justice.
 We strive to meet that calling every day in our law firm's litigation and trial practice.
 That practice is national in scope, and we consider it a privilege to represent each of our clients in every matter in which we are engaged.
 Our values include dignity, responsibility, restraint and respect in and for the practice and rule of law.
 The firm's principals are seasoned, AV-rated "Preeminent" lawyers who, over the 20-plus years they have practiced law together, have maintained a successful record in a range of legal matters.
 We're proud of our legacy.
 LESS.

 The firm has a strong foundation and nationally-recognized practice in intellectual property law, with deep roots in the entertainment and technology industries.
 Over the years, the firm has served as counsel in a number of high-profile intellectual property and entertainment law cases.
-The firm's attorneys have represented many mainstays of the Bay Area music scene, including The Doobie Brothers, Dead Kennedys, Jerry Garcia, Vince Guaraldi, Erik Jacobsen, Faith No More, Narada Michael Walden, Mark Kozelek and The Brian Jonestown Massacre, as well as those in the literary publishing, internet, new media, video game (Sony/Playstation), merchandising (Live Nation Merchandising), theatre (American Musical Theatre of San Jose) and film (Lucasfilm) industries.
+The firm's attorneys have represented many mainstays of the Bay Area music scene, including The Doobie Brothers, Dead Kennedys, Jerry Garcia, Vince Guaraldi, Erik Jacobsen, Faith No More, Narada Michael Walden, Mark Kozelek and The Brian Jonestown Massacre, as well as those in the literary publishing (John Gray), internet, new media, video game (Sony/Playstation), merchandising (Live Nation Merchandising), theatre (American Musical Theatre of San Jose) and film (Lucasfilm) industries.
 The firm is also closely involved with clients in managing their intellectual property.
 While this can include bringing suit when a client's trademark, copyright or right of publicity or privacy has been violated, or when monies are owed a royalty participant, it also includes advising clients on a range of related legal issues such as digital rights management and licensing, online distribution of entertainment-related content, and copyright and trademark law.